 Antoine joined Watsi on April 27th, 2015.
-Five years ago, Antoine became the 1169th member to automatically support a new Watsi patient every month.
-Since then, 4,787 more people have become monthly donors!
-Antoine's most recent donation traveled 4,100 miles to support Hannah, a housewife from Kenya, to fund a life-saving hysterectomy.
+Six years ago, Antoine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Antoine's most recent donation traveled 3,900 miles to support Noemi, a three-year-old girl from Venezuela, to fund clubfoot repair surgery.